Schwarzemann/STM32-W5500-DRIVER/README.md

 # RTL8139
-A simple driver for Realtek RTL8139 PCI Etherner card.
+A simple driver for Realtek RTL8139 PCI Ethernet card.